hideya/langchain-mcp-tools-py/README.md

 ```

 #### Debugging Authentication
-1. **Check your tokens / credentials** - Most auth failures are due to expired or incorrect tokens
+1. **Check your tokens/credentials** - Most auth failures are due to expired or incorrect tokens
 2. **Verify token permissions** - Some MCP servers require specific scopes (e.g., GitHub Copilot license)
 3. **Test with curl** - Try a simple HTTP request to verify your auth setup:
    ```bash